sagar-siwakoti/File-upload-download-locally/README.md

 # File Uplaod and Download
-Uploading and downloading any types of files locally using Spring Boot and database MySQL.
+Uploading and downloading any types of files using Spring Boot and database MySQL in local database.